alexander-pan/Ecommerce/README.md

 - Have some clustering analysis notebooks as well

 # Models
-- In progress
-- Will include models that are built
-- Also include any notebooks showing model evaluation results
+- Includes any notebooks showing model evaluation results